 New Ultrasound Acquires Nonstitched Images in a Single Heartbeat

-Called “Echo in a Heartbeat,” this new technology generates non-stitched full-volume imaging reportedly of the entire heart with 90 degree pyramids and in just one second, according to the manufacturer.
+Siemens' ACUSON SC2000 volume imaging ultrasound system acquires nonstitched, real-time full-volume 3D images of the heart in one single heart cycle.
+Called “Echo in a Heartbeat,” this new technology generates nonstitched full-volume imaging reportedly of the entire heart with 90 degree pyramids and in just one second.

-The ACUSON SC2000 system is strengthened by Siemens patented Coherent Volume Formation technology.
-Coupled with the system's high-volume acquisition rate, Coherent Volume Formation moves away from serial line-by-line acquisition towards simultaneous, multiple beams, delivering excellent image resolution.
+The ACUSON SC2000 system is strengthened by Siemens’ patented Coherent Volume Formation technology.
+Coupled with the system's high-volume acquisition rate, Coherent Volume Formation moves away from serial line-by-line acquisition toward simultaneous, multiple beams, reportedly delivering excellent image resolution.

-The proprietary 4Z1c transducer features revolutionary, patented active cooling technology, enabling full output power within regulatory limits.
+The proprietary 4Z1c transducer features patented active cooling technology, enabling full output power within regulatory limits.
 This results in improved penetration, reduced noise and high-volume acquisition rates when compared to conventional 3D transducers.
-The 4Z1c is a single transducer solution for adult echo applications that provides all the modes needed: volume imaging, 2D, M-mode, color Doppler and spectral Doppler.
-This breakthrough technology showcases Siemens' acoustic mastery and delivers on the long-awaited promise of true volume imaging for every patient.

 The ACUSON SC2000 system is designed to support advanced cardiovascular applications.
 The knowledge-based workflow software uses learned pattern recognition technology and an expert database of real clinical cases.
 This enables the system to recognize anatomical patterns and landmarks, as well as to perform automatic measurements streamlining clinical workflow.